Find out what some of our graduates are doing today in pursuing their successful careers.

 Welding aluminum comes down to choosing the right welding process.
 Many tools and methods are designed for welding steel, but aluminum requires its own technique and equipment.

 Before even beginning the welding process, the welder must clean the aluminum thoroughly.
 As mentioned previously, one of the challenges with aluminum is that it is more prone to impurities.
 Therefore, prepping the material correctly is key.
-Here are a few steps to follow:
+Here are a few tips to follow:

-Safety is another critical component to welding aluminum, or any material for that matter.
+• Safety is another critical component to welding aluminum, or any material for that matter.
 Always ensure you wear the proper protective equipment such as goggles, safety glasses, a welding helmet with the appropriate lens shade number to protect your eyes, gloves and leathers to protect yourself from metal sparks and splatters, the proper shoes to protect your feet and proper fume ventilation to keep the welding fumes away from your breathing zone.

 Check out our welding safety guide to learn more.